Clinical

 Low-concentration atropine

-Four studies have shown a potential role for low-concentration atropine in delaying onset in children at risk of myopia development.17-20 Overall, varying concentrations of atropine from 0.01% to 0.05% reduced the incidence of myopia and resulted in myopic shifts and axial length growth at around half the rate of the untreated children.
-Although these studies do not indicate the ideal concentration of atropine to use, the outcomes appear to point to stronger concentrations for younger children.
+Four studies to date on low-concentration atropine suggest that it may be useful for delaying the onset of myopia in children at risk.18-21 Overall, varying concentrations of atropine from 0.01% to 0.05% have been shown to reduce the incidence of myopia and result in myopic shifts and axial length growth at around half the rate of the untreated children.
+Although these studies employed varying concentrations of atropine, the outcomes appear to point to stronger concentrations for younger children.
 Three of these four studies were conducted on Chinese children, so efficacy for other ethnicities is yet to be determined.
-From what we know about 0.01% atropine for myopia progression (less effective for Asian children21,22, some efficacy for children in North America23 and European children24), the same could be true for pre-myopia treatment.
+From what we know about 0.01% atropine for myopia progression (less effective for Asian children22,23, some efficacy for children in North America24 and European children25), the same could be true for pre-myopia treatment.

-This is an exciting development for parents and practitioners alike, as compliance may be easier to achieve and monitor with atropine compared with outdoor time.
-Would you prescribe atropine for a pre-myopic child?
+Would you prescribe atropine for a child with pre-myopia?
 Ultimately this comes down to collaborative communication with the parents to gain informed consent.
+Read more in our article Atropine for pre-myopia.

 Myopia control spectacles